-There are multiple large industrial facilities projected to be operational in the South weather zone during the forecasted years 2021 - 2030.
-Additions of 75 - 930 MW were made to the South load forecast based on the estimated loads of these large industrial facilities.
-The assumptions regarding these loads are as follows:
+There are multiple large industrial facilities projected to be operational in the South weather zone during the forecasted years 2022 - 2031.
+Additions of 75 - 930 MW were made to the South load forecast based on the estimated loads of these facilities.
+The assumptions regarding these loads are:

-- 1) The loads will be served by ERCOT (i.e., these loads will not be self-served). - The loads will not be price responsive (i.e., these loads will not actively be reduced to avoid transmission charges as part of ERCOT's four Coincident Peak calculations, high price intervals, etc.). - 3) The loads will come online on the currently projected integration dates.
+- 1. The loads will be served by ERCOT (i.e., these loads will not be self-served). - 2.
+The loads will not be price responsive (i.e., these loads will not actively be reduced to avoid transmission charges as part of ERCOT's four Coincident Peak calculations, high price intervals, etc.). - 3.
+The loads will come online on the currently projected integration dates.

-A large industrial facility is projected to be operational in the South Central weather zone during the forecasted years of 2021 - 2030.
-Additions of 24 - 480 MW were made to the load forecast based on the estimated loads of this large industrial facility.
-The assumptions regarding this load are:
+There are multiple large industrial facilities projected to be operational in the South Central weather zone during the forecasted years of 2022 - 2031.
+Additions of 24 - 480 MW were made to the load forecast based on the estimated loads of these facilities.
+The assumptions regarding these loads are: